Skip to main content

 Categorical data

-Categorical data is a type of data that represents qualitative or non-numeric variables.
-Its purpose is to aggregate information into groups with similar characteristics.
+Categorical data represents qualitative or non-numeric variables.
+It aggregates information into groups with similar characteristics.
 This also includes time (for example, months, quarters, etc.) if set as a category.

 We support nominal data in our charts with no inherent order or ranking.
-Categorical data can be rendered in a categorical bar chart or pie and donut charts.
+We can render categorical data in a categorical bar chart or a pie and donut chart.

-Use CategoricalBarChart to visualize your categorical data as bars and PieChart to render data as a pie or a donut chart.
+We use the CategoricalBarChart to visualize the categorical data as bars and the PieChart to render data as a pie or a donut chart.

-Categorical data is used to compare aggregated data such as:
+We use categorical data to compare aggregated data, such as:

 • Browser usage